-First year and sophomore students who are under the age of 21 and who do not reside in the home of their parent/legal guardian, or close relative over the age of 30 living within 45 miles of the College must reside in a college residence hall.
-In order to live in a College owned or operated residential facility, these students who are required to live on campus must be enrolled in, and attend, at least 12 credit hours for the semester.
+First year and sophomore students who are under the age of 21 and who do not reside in the home of their parent/legal guardian, or close relative over the age of 30 who is not a student living within 45 miles of the College must reside in a college residence hall.
+In order to live in a College-owned or operated residential facility, these students who are required to live on campus must be enrolled in, and attend, at least 12 credit hours for the semester.
 Students who drop below the 12 credit mark at any point in the semester will need written permission from the Director of Residence Life to continue living on campus.
-Junior and senior students may live off-campus with the permission of the Office of Residence Life.
+Junior and senior students may live off-campus with the permission of the Office of Residence Life, provided they have completed at least 57 credit hours, and maintain a 2.50 cumulative G.P.A.
 Rooms are furnished with a bed, mattress, chair, desk, dresser, and a closet for each student.

-In order to reserve a room, first year resident students must pay a damage deposit fee of \$200.
+In order to reserve a room, first-year resident students must pay a damage deposit fee of \$150.
 This damage deposit does not appear on the student's account.
 At the end of the residency, any assessed damages (individual and public area damages) will be deducted from the damage deposit, and the balance will be refunded to the student when they change their residency status or graduate.
 Information regarding the damage deposit is in the student housing contract.

 Student housing contracts are issued by the Office of Residence Life.
-When signing up for a room, the student must return their signed contract, housing registration form, and meningitis vaccination form, along with a check covering the \$200 damage deposit, to the Office of Residence Life.
+When signing up for a room, the student must return their signed contract, housing registration form, other housing paperwork and all required health forms, particularly the meningitis vaccination form, along with a check covering the \$150 damage deposit, to the Office of Residence Life.
 The contract materials along with the room damage deposit must be submitted prior to the student residing in a residence hall.
-In the Commonwealth of Pennsylvania all students living in College operated housing must submit a signed meningitis vaccination form (or a signed waiver) prior to moving into the facility.
+In the Commonwealth of Pennsylvania all students living in College-operated housing must submit a signed meningitis vaccination form (or a signed waiver) prior to moving into the facility.